PaulKinlan/paul.kinlan.me/content/2017-01-03-predictions.markdown

 ---
+date: 2017-01-03 13:20:31+00:00
+description: Following on from my list of the things that I am [excited about on the web in 2017](/2017-exciting-times/) here are three predictions of things that I think will happen in 2017 based off reading tea-leaves and random musings of things that I have 0 direct knowledge of but I might do if I was 'them'.
 slug: 2017-3-predictions-for-the-web-and-platforms
-date: 2017-01-03T13:20:31.000Z
+summary: In this post, I'm making three predictions for the web and platforms in 2017, building on my previous post about what excites me on the web.
+First, I predict Swift will compile to WASM, allowing for greater code portability across mobile platforms.
+Second, I believe React will become a platform itself, allowing developers to write once and deploy to multiple platforms like Facebook, app stores, and the web using native components.
+Third, I predict Facebook will launch an app platform within their existing apps, similar to WeChat, leveraging their massive mobile user base and potentially using custom APIs within a WebView.
+Overall, I see mobile platforms wanting the reach and security of the web while keeping developers within their ecosystems.
+tags:
+- web
+- predictions
+- platforms
+- swift
+- wasm
+- react
+- facebook
+- mobile
+- webview
+- meta platforms
-title: "3 predictions for the web and platforms in 2017"
+title: 3 predictions for the web and platforms in 2017
-description: "Following on from my list of the things that I am [excited about on the web in 2017](/2017-exciting-times/) here are three predictions of things that I think will happen in 2017 based off reading tea-leaves and random musings of things that I have 0 direct knowledge of but I might do if I was 'them'."

 ---

 Following on from my list of the things that I am [excited about on the web in